 Employment Outlook and Salary Information

-According to the BLS, employment of electrical and electronics engineering technicians is expected to decline by 2% from 2014 to 2024.
-In 2015, electrical and electronics engineering technicians earned a median annual salary of $61,130.
+According to the BLS, employment of electrical and electronics engineering technicians is expected to show little or no change from 2018 to 2028.
+In May 2018, electrical and electronics engineering technicians earned a median annual salary of $64,330.

 Continuing Education Information